simonteozw/tp/docs/UserGuide.md

 ### Module Tabs <a name="moduletabs"></a>
 ![ModuleTab](images/ModuleTab.png)
 Here under each module's tab you can find all relevant **Lessons**, **Tasks** and **Contacts** that are related to the module.
 Very convenient right?
-These information will be displayed in 3 sections:
+This information will be displayed in 3 sections:

 1. **Lessons**: Here you can find the info for all weekly lessons, including its time, locations/Zoom links so say goodbye to missing classes (intentional skip not included😉)